solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 ![smokeTest of H1 component story withText failed](/img/storybook-visual-testing/normal-failure.png)

-This is easy enough to add to your project already using Storybook that unless your project already has a high test coverage for your component code otherwise, I think it's worth adding to your project and CI/CD pipelines.
+This is easy enough to add to your project already using Storybook that unless your project already has a high test coverage for your component code, I think it's worth adding to your project and CI/CD pipelines.

 ## Turning the tests into visual tests

 Now that your stories have turned into tests that ensure your components at least render without errors, it's time to turn them into visual tests.
-Visual tests mean here tests that ensure your components have not visually changed unintentionally.
+Visual tests mean here tests that ensure your components have not visually changed.
 In practice this means that for every story in your project, Storybook Test Runner takes an image snapshot that needs to be committed to your repository.
 While running the tests, Storybook Test Runner then takes a new image snapshot and compares it to the existing one.
 Test passes if the images are the same (or close enough to each other, based on configuration) and fails if they differ.
 If the change was intentional, you run the test script with an